-Soccer star David Beckham was born on May 2, 1975, in London, England.
-A phenom almost from the moment he could first kick a soccer ball, Beckham began playing for Manchester United, England's legendary soccer team, at age 18, and was a starter by age 20.
+A phenom almost from the moment he could first kick a soccer ball, David Beckham began playing for Manchester United, England's legendary soccer team, at age 18, and was a starter by age 20.
 In 2007, he signed a five-year, $250 million contract with the L.A.
 Galaxy.
 In May 2013, he announced plans to retire.

 World-Wide Star for Manchester United

-On the field, Beckham didn't miss a beat.
-In 1999 he led Manchester United to the Premier League title, the FA Cup championship, and the Champions League title.
+In 1999, he led Manchester United to the Premier League title, the FA Cup championship and the Champions League title.
 Thanks to a last-minute free kick against Greece in 2001, England qualified for the 2002 World Cup.
 That same year, Beckham signed a three-year $22 million contract to remain with Manchester United.

 Moving to the L.A.
 Galaxy

-Beckham's career since moving to the United States, however, has been a rocky one.
-He's been beset by injuries, spraining a knee ligament his first season in L.A., and later missed out on a chance to play in the 2010 World Cup because of an Achilles tendon injury.
+Beckham's career after moving to the United States, however, was been a rocky one.
+He was beset by injuries, spraining a knee ligament his first season in L.A., and later missed out on a chance to play in the 2010 World Cup because of an Achilles tendon injury.

 On May 16, 2013 — just days after winning a title with French club Paris Saint-Germain — the 38-year-old Beckham announced that he would be retiring at the end of the 2013 season, ending his 21-year soccer career.